 5. EL LACON

-El Lacon is found in Huertas neighborhood and very close to Prado National Museum.
+El Lacon is found in the Huertas neighborhood and is very close to the Prado National Museum.
 The bar dates back to 1911 when it was first used as an inn and then turned into an eatery.
-The place offers you a small plate of tapas to share for every drink you order – which is pretty generous in Madrid.
-The staff is attentive and friendly, the wine selection is great.
-Their house specialties are callos – tripe prepared in Madrid style, asparagus plate, and the platters for fish, meat or cheese.
-There are also known for their vegetarian-friendly plates here.
-In order to experience the real local Spanish eating habits, El Lacon is a great place to stop by.
+They offer you a small plate of tapas to share for every drink you order – which is pretty generous in Madrid.
+The staff is attentive and friendly and the wine selection is great.
+Their house specialties are callos – tripe in English, which is prepared in the Madrid style.
+They also have other great house tapas like an asparagus plate and their platters for fish, meat or cheese.
+They are also known for their vegetarian-friendly plates here.

 Address: Calle Manuel Fernandez y Gonzalez 8, 28014 Madrid, Spain